 What is Performance Management?

 Performance Management is a continuous and systematic approach to ensure the achievement of organizational goals efficiently.
-Performance management can be defined as an ongoing process of identifying, measuring and developing the performance of the employees in the organization.
-Performance Management is an important aspect of HR department that helps to create such an environment where peoples work through self-motivation to provide their best effort for achieving organizational goals.
-Employees will be committed to drive for the quality work if organizations can implement an effective performance management system.
+Performance management can be defined as an ongoing process of identifying, measuring, and developing the performance of the employees in the organization.
+Performance Management is an important aspect of the HR department that helps to create such an environment where peoples work through self-motivation to provide their best effort for achieving organizational goals.
+Employees will be committed to driving quality work if organizations can implement an effective performance management system.

 Definition of Performance Management as per Eminent Author